kubeomatic/k8s-timebomb/docs/README.md

 You may have different environments for each purpose in software development, quality assurance, tests and security.

-After an application has passed security tests, unit test and been deployed in a quality assurance cluster, this app may not be required anymore running on a development cluster or any other inthermediate environment.
-With TimeBomb you can unprovision the app to reduce infrastructure cost.
+After an application has passed security tests, unit test and been deployed in a quality assurance cluster, this app may not be required anymore running on a development cluster or any other intermediate environment.
+With TimeBomb you can remove the app PODs to reduce infrastructure cost.

-You may have similar scenario for an app that is not in active development anymore and wish to be unprovisioned after few days from non productive environments.
+You may have similar scenario for an app that is not in active development and wish that this app become unprovisioned after few days from non-productive environments.

 TimeBomb will keep your footprint small in your cluster.

 ### DR - Disaster Recovery

-You may have a disaster recovery cluster but do not want to keep all apps running there, but at the same time whishes to run all apps there for an amount of time to validate connectivity and functionality.
+You may have a disaster recovery cluster but do not want to keep all apps running there, but at the same time wishes to run all apps there for an amount of time to validate connectivity and functionality.

-TimeBomb will unprovision all apps from the cluster after the expiration of the validity.
+TimeBomb will remove all apps PODs from the cluster after the expiration of the validity.
-You can warm up all apps in a cluster using a simple command of JsonPatch with kubectl to extend the validty.
-This command is offered here with the solution and explained below.
+You can warm up all PODs in a cluster using a simple command of JsonPatch with kubectl to extend the validity.
+This command is offered here with the solution and explained in the section "Extend Validity".

 ---